 Hooft’s work focuses on black holes, quantum gravity, and other fundamental aspects of quantum mechanics.
 He has done important work on holographic theory, for instance, a view inspired by string theory and thought to be a component of a theory of quantum gravity.
 Hooft became the editor-in-chief of Foundations for Physics in 2007.
 He won the Wolf Prize in 1981 and in 1999 Hooft shared the Nobel Prize in Physics with his thesis advisor Veltman for work on the electroweak interactions in physics.

 Italian Quantum Physicist Carlo Rovelli currently holds the title of Director of the quantum gravity team at the Centre de Physique Théorique at Aix-Marseille University in Provence, France.
-Previously, Rovelli was a professor at Pittsburgh University, and held fellowships at Syracuse University and Yale University.
-Rovelli completed his BS and MS in physics at the University of Bologna in 1981, and his PhD at the University of Padova in 1986.
+Previously, Rovelli was a professor at University of Pittsburgh, and held fellowships at Syracuse University and Yale University.
+Rovelli completed his BS and MS in physics at the University of Bologna in 1981, and his PhD at the University of Padua in 1986.

 Rovelli is a prominent figure in quantum and theoretical physics.
 In particular, he is recognized as a co-founder of the loop quantum gravity theory, along with Lee Smolin and Abhay Ashtekar.
 In its most distilled version, this theory argues that space itself (not just matter) trends toward what we recognize as an atomic structure.
 Building on the concept of spin networks, this approach argues that even at a very small level, space and volume are quantized and structured in a discrete way: a series of finite loops.
 While quantum gravity remains a very theoretical field full of debate, loop quantum gravity theory is a leading view in the conversation.